TazTxUK/MinimapAPI/README.md

 "Battery" | "Battery" | "batteries" | 2000
 "Card" | "Card" | "cards" | 1000
 "Slot" | "Slot" | "slots" | 0
+* Custom pickups such as nickel or bomb beggar are not listed.